sfr0xyz/obsidian-bitcoin-block-stamp/README.md

 ## Features

-- Insert the latest or custom _block height_.
+- Insert the latest or custom block height.
-- Insert the latest or custom [_Moscow time_](https://thebitcoinmanual.com/btc-culture/glossary/moscow-time/).
+- Insert the latest or custom [Moscow time](https://thebitcoinmanual.com/btc-culture/glossary/moscow-time/).
-- Insert the latest or custom _Moscow time at block height_, the [Moscow Time Bot](https://njump.me/npub1030jfcwftah37a242jv0qqvmuyje5ew8tt59rs3477c4e8ugurhqzdwcta) format.
+- Insert the latest or custom "Moscow time @ block height", the [Moscow Time Bot](https://njump.me/npub1030jfcwftah37a242jv0qqvmuyje5ew8tt59rs3477c4e8ugurhqzdwcta) format.
 - Add a link to your preferred block explorer for the block height.
 - Display the block height and Moscow time in your preferred formats.
+- Use stamp placeholders.

 ## Usage